josephGZC/binary_atmospheric_nucleation/README.md

 For the nonane/1-butanol system, majority of clusters were well mixed as most radial layers had mole fraction values close to 0.5, indicated by the grayish color in Fig. [6](#anchor-F6).
 This is in agreement with the visual inspection of the nuclei snapshots, where nonane (green spheres) and 1-butanol (yellow spheres) are evenly distributed in the cluster surface (Fig. [7a-c](#anchor-F7)) and the interior of the cluster (Fig. [7d-f](#anchor-F7)), indicating homogeneous mixing between the two nucleating species.
 Additionally, the observed mixing behavior further verifies that the reluctant co-nucleation reported for nonane and alcohol mixtures is minimized in nonane/1-butanol by the relatively long alkyl tail of 1-butanol.

-Radial analysis of the water/1-butanol system reveals alternating regions of high water and 1-butanol concentration, indicated by the alternating bluish and reddish regions in the heatmap (Fig. [8](#anchor-F8)).
-The cluster snapshots clarify this observation as it shows that a simple core-shell structure is observed at the initial stages of nucleation, with water (blue spheres) at the core and 1-butanol (yellow spheres) at the surface (Fig. [9](#anchor-F9)).
-Over time, another layer of butanol and water is configured, resulting in butanol-water-butanol-water layering.
-At the later stages, another layer of water-butanol is formed again (Fig. [9](#anchor-F9)).

 <a name="anchor-F6"></a>
 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/66d8d02b-cf98-4672-bfad-1b924fd630f2">